SyndicateMC/IV-DOMINI-modpack/Magic System/gist.md

 ## Prayer
 Prayer would consist of interacting with and then crouching or sitting by a statue.

 There would be a statue for each god.
-Statues are made by placing two hardened stone types in a pillar, and then interacting with them with a chisel in the mainhand, and a gem (corresponding to the god you are making the statue of) in the offhand.
+Statues are made by interacting with a block of pillarstone with a chisel in the mainhand, and a gem (corresponding to the god you are making the statue of) in the offhand.

 Then, by interacting with a statue, you would then start a timer of 60s.
 By sitting or crouching near the statue, the timer will deplete.
 When the timer reaches 0, your *Arcana* will be fully replenished and you will recieve a blessing corresponding to the god you prayed to.
 Cooldown between prayers is 10min.

 Consistently praying to a certain god without praying to another will garner favor.
 Blessing level will increase with favor.

 ## Rituals
 Rituals are preformed at altars.
+Altars are made by chiselling a pillar.

-By throwing certain materials on an altar, and then interacting with it, you can preform a ritual.
+By throwing certain materials on an altar, and socketing a gem, you can preform a ritual.

 Spells are obtained through rituals.
 You would first need to craft a few Blank Slates, these are made by putting three stone (types) and a chisle in a crafting interface.
 You would then put the slate on the altar, and with the addition of other items the altar would imbue the slate with magic, giving you a Spell Rune.

+Altars can also preform other events, such as advancing time or summoning/quelling storms.
+Altars are also used in obtaining Stone Effigies, an item that is used in the creation of Stone Golems.

+## Infusion
+Infusions are preformed at infusion tables.
+Infusion tables are made by interacting with an altar that is atop a chiseled pillarstone with a blank slate.

+Infusions are how you obtain enchantments in **IV DOMINI**.
+By throwing a blank slate and some various items, and then socketing a gemstone in the bottom pillarstone, you would obtain an *Enchantment Rune*.
+Enchantment runes can then be crafted with a compatible tool or weapon to enchant said tool or weapon.

+Only one enchantment can be on an item at a time.